davidcesarino/NfcShareButton/README.md

 Quick and simple program to convert NFC Intent into a regular Intent, for NFC tags with plain text ("text/plain").

-Released under the Apache License, Version 2.0.
+Released under the GPL, Version 2.0.